 The HSO Concerto Competition provides the opportunity for JHU students to further their musical studies, gain experience in preparing and auditioning for professional musicians, and receive public recognition for their work.
 The competition is open to all JHU students not majoring in music.
 Founded by HSO orchestra member Hernan del Aguila (JHU ’08), with support from a JHU Arts Innovation Grant, the competition is now a bi-annual event.

-Notification of accepted competitors: Friday, December 15, 2017
+Notification of accepted competitors via email: December 2023

 Winner(s) must be available to rehearse with the orchestra during these dates: